Changing a Job in Workday

 1. Time Type is an attribute assigned to the position.
 If it needs to be changed, complete the Edit Position Restrictions business process to complete these updates.

-iii.
-Using the calendar prompt, change the End Employment Date for temporary, seasonal, and student workers.
+3. Using the calendar prompt, update the End Employment Date for temporary, seasonal, and student workers as applicable.

-13. A summary screen will appear.
-Review the Move (if applicable) Start, Job, Location, and Details sections for accuracy.
+9. A summary screen will appear.
+Review the Move (if applicable), Start, Job, Location, and Details sections for accuracy.

-iii.
-Using the Hamburger Menu next to Category, select the applicable document category.
+3. Using the Hamburger Menu next to Category and select the applicable document category.

 1. Affiliation